tfenster/end2end/source/_posts/2024-01-30-azure-container-storage---a-howto-and-performance-check.md

 [fork]: https://github.com/microsoft/diskspd-for-linux/compare/master...tfenster:diskspd-for-linux:master
 [gha]: https://github.com/tfenster/diskspd-for-linux/blob/master/.github/workflows/image-build.yaml
 [ci]: https://github.com/tfenster/diskspd-for-linux/blob/master/Dockerfile
 [^1]: Note that you would have to add the `--windows-admin-username` and `--windows-admin-password` parameters if you wanted to later also create a Windows-based nodepool, but unfortunately ACS is not supported on Windows.
 You can run the commands, it doesn't look too bad in the beginning, but then it crashes and burns spectacularly with no recognizable attempt to fail in a controlled manner.
-As so often in the container space even with Microsoft, Linux is leading the way and Windows may or may not follow.
+As so often in the container space, even with Microsoft, Linux is leading the way and Windows may or may not follow.
 [^2]: The `-linux` suffix also shows you my initial willingness to check this also on Windows.
 Never lose hope, right?